apache/incubator-retired-quickstep/README.md

 traditional SQL CREATE TABLE and SELECT statements work.
 The data types that are supported include INTEGER, FLOAT, DOUBLE, VARCHAR, CHAR, DATE, and DATETIME.
 Quickstep also does not have support for NULLS or keys (yet).
-Let create two tables by typing into the Quickstep shell (which you opened in the step above.
+Let us create two tables by typing into the Quickstep shell (which you opened in the step above), the following SQL command:

 ```
 CREATE TABLE Weather (cid INTEGER, recordDate DATE, highTemperature FLOAT, lowTemperature FLOAT);